cakephp/docs/en/appendices/4-5-migration-guide.rst

 Console
 -------

-- Using `--` on the commnad line to separate options and positional arguments is now supported.
+- Using ``--`` on the command line to separate options and positional arguments is now supported.

 Core
 ----